fredrikberzins/arduino_bluetooth_controller/README.md

 # Arduiono bluetooth controller

-A bluetooth controler made with 2 joyticks and 2 buttons.
+A bluetooth controller made with 2 joyticks with built in buttons, it has no telemtry.

 ## Parts
 - HS-05(Bluetooth module)